 Using a proxy can allow you to browse the internet anonymously because it conceals your IP address.
 This is useful for anyone who don’t want their digital activities tracked.
 This is because an anonymous IP can actually stop you from being tracked with cookies or restricted to certain content.

 Although your speed can be reduced, using a caching proxy can drastically increase it.
 The server works by storing previous information and using it as a reference to process your request.
 This is extremely helpful for large organizations that complete similar transactions daily.

 Proxies aren’t encrypted like VPNs, and all it takes is a shady host to steal your information.
 Unfortunately, you’ll have no way of telling if your data has been breached because all of your information goes through that proxy host that you choose.

 Using a proxy can reduce your browsing speed significantly compared to regular use.
 Some have found decreases by up to 50%.
 That may seem high, but depending on your connection and the proxy you’re using, it’s entirely possible.
 But it’s also feasible that your speed reduction will be significantly less than that.

 If you use multiple programs for your internet surfing, you’ll be forced to configure the proxy’s information for each specific browser.
 While this isn’t difficult to fix, it’s an annoyance compared to the easy setup of VPNs and Smart DNS proxies.

 Using a VPN

-Proxies can give you access to regionally-restricted data and allow you to browse anonymously but these features can lead to slower browsing speeds and a definite lack of security.
-Ensure you’re using a trusted source before selecting a proxy or find a VPN that can keep your information safe.
+Proxies can give you access to regionally-restricted data and allow you to browse anonymously, but these features can lead to slower browsing speeds and a definite lack of security.
+Be sure you’re using a trusted source before selecting a proxy or find a VPN that can keep your information safe.